Canada's House Votes To Legalize Marijuana, Sending Bill To Senate

 "You've got big American alcohol and tobacco companies making investments in Canadian pot firms, because they see an opening," as Peter O'Dowd reported for NPR's Here and Now last month.

-One expert told O'Dowd that because of America's more restrictive laws, "We are literally giving the next multibillion-dollar industry... to the Canadians."
+One expert told O'Dowd that because of America's more restrictive laws, "We are literally giving the next multibillion-dollar industry ... to the Canadians."